 Start on Boot – Auto-launch and connect when you turn your computer on.

 Proxy Servers – Proxy servers available including SOCKS 5

 Customer Service – The customer service is very available and extremely knowledgeable, that’s rare for VPN services, which are usually less professional when it comes to tech support.

 With the help of my colleague I’ve been comparing NordVPN for several days and I have noticed some considerable differences.
 For example, in the USA, she noticed considerable lag.
 I am in Europe and did not.

 Ookla: 35.39 Download

 Netflix Fast.com: 28 Download

 So, while my initial connection is fairly slow, Nord actually minimally impacted the base speed.
-If you’re running on faster internet, you may notice it more, but in my case, I was still able to stream a Netflix movie with no lag and use the Internet with no real differences.
+If you have an extremely fast Internet connection, you may notice it more, but in my case, I was still able to stream a Netflix movie with no lag and use the Internet with no real differences.

 However, I tested out servers in multiple countries and those in the USA are definitely faster than European servers.
 That’s saying something considering I’m in Europe.
 However, this may be because Europe has more users when I typically log on, which is very early in the morning (2-5 AM) for most Americans.

 NordVPN offers a really simple and relatively easy to use interface.
 Everything is simple, well labeled, and does not require any real technical knowledge at all.
 The interface is simply a map with two drop-down menus, one which allows you to choose a server and the other where you can update your settings.
 I won’t run you through that because it really is that self-explanatory.